Mrgnnn8/Programming-Portfolio/README.md

 My portfolio includes:

-Crossy Road-Style Game: A Python game using the Turtle module, where I enhanced the gameplay with AI elements, such as lane-changing behavior and acceleration towards the player.
+Crossy Road-Style Game: A Python game using the Turtle module, where I enhanced the gameplay with AI elements, such as lane-changing behavior and behaviour relative to the players position.
 The game also includes a high score tracker to monitor the player's best performance.

 Mail Merger: A Python-based automation tool that generates personalized emails using user-provided data and a template.